gburgett/blog/content/albania/_index.md

 went in the summer of 2013, and fell in love with both the people and the mission.
 Since that time I’ve been back and forth every summer, and a few stints in between.

-This summer, we're continuing the work we've been doing over the past 7+ years.
+We're continuing the work we've been doing over the past 8+ years.
 As the Poland Re:Generation project matures, we're starting to look into new ways we can support the native staff and church members in Albania and beyond.
 This is a great opportunity for us to continue to invest in people whose hearts are